-You will hear one short beep in your conversation if you are on the phone and you leave another call on hold for too long 2 .
-You can use the Swap Hold sequence Flash (i.e., performing a hook-flash followed by pressing the ★ button on your telephone) to toggle between your existing call and the call on hold.
+for will hear one short beep in your conversation if you are on the phone and you leave another call on hold too long 2 .
+You can use the Swap Hold sequence $\boxed{\text{Flash}}$ (i.e., performing a hook-flash followed by ssing the $\boxed{}$ button on your telephone) to toggle between your existing call and the call on hold.
 Note If you are not on the phone and you leave a call on hold too long, you will receive a short ring on your phone, but when you pick up the phone, no one will be there.
 You can retrieve this call from hold using the Retrieve Call From Hold sequence 1.